MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 * __Modularization__: Each node is a building block in a flow.
 Nodes can be swapped out to change the functionality of a flow without requiring changing the entire flow.
 * __Resource Encapsulation__: You are unable to directly access several of the interior functions which are necessary for a flow to work.
 Due to this internalization, or encapsulation, critical functions are protected from external misuse.

-With those principles in mind let's start your first flow.
+With those principles in mind lets start your first flow.

-* Open a new tab in Firefox (keep the IFTTT tab open for now) and enter the address __http://127.0.0.1:1880__, this will bring up the web page for the node-red server running on _your_ Rasperry Pi.
-127.0.0.1 is always the local address of the computer your are using.
+* Open a new tab in Firefox (keep the IFTTT tab open for now) and enter the address __http://127.0.0.1:1880__, this will bring up the web page for the Node-Red server running on _your_ Raspberry Pi.  `127.0.0.1` is always the local address of the computer your are using.
 * Drag a __timestamp__ node from the left pane, called the palette, into the flow

 ![Timestamp](img/timestamp.png)